IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - It does not include or wrap the community `clnotifications` executable.
 - It does not guarantee complete causal attribution of WNF state creation across all systems.
 Procmon or ETW may still be required for call-stack attribution.
 - It does not modify printer-redirection configuration or the redirected-printer/device lifecycle that has been observed to trigger recurrence on an affected host.
-- It does not explain the currently observed host-to-host difference in `SWD\PRINTENUM` retention/reuse behavior.
+- It does not yet explain the host-to-host difference in `SWD\PRINTENUM` retention/reuse behavior or identify the stable identity used for reuse.
+- It does not assume permanent/system target values should be deleted at every user logoff; current captures instead favor a reuse-versus-recreate distinction.
+- It does not attribute residual OneDrive problems in previously modified profiles to earlier AppX repair attempts as a proven fact.
 - It does not guarantee that the originating accumulation will not recur.
 - It does not replace normal backup, change-control, incident-management, or vendor-support decisions.